asthapant/handbook/README2.md

 In an asynchronous counter we don’t use universal clock, only first flip flop is driven by main clock and the output of the first flip flop is the clock input of the second flip flop and so on.
 Since it is an UP Counter, it counts from a lower to higher value.

 They are of following types:
-- 2-bit, 3-bit, 4-bit asynchronous UP counter
+- N-bit asynchronous UP counter
-- 2-bit, 3-bit, 4 bit asynchronous DOWN counter
+- N-bit asynchronous DOWN counter
-- 2-bit, 3-bit, 4 bit asynchronous UP/DOWN counter
+- N-bit asynchronous UP/DOWN counter

 For simplicity and understanding, we will study **4-bit asynchronous UP counter** in detail: